gd2016229035/FashionAI2018-TianChi/README.md

 - **Muti-scale train & test:** Use more scale augmentations when training and testing, especially for TTA(Test time augmentation).
 - **mAP defination:** Define mAP by ourselves according the competetion illustrate.
 - **Random erasing:** Gluon version code defined by ourselvers.
+- **Heatmap strategy:** Find the circumscribed square of the largest connected block, framing the entire heat map area for classification finetuning.

 ## Training in a few lines